-c-IPX: The IPX on the NF service consumer side.

-p-IPX: The IPX of the NF service producer side.

 N32-c context: This context is set up at the SEPP after the Security Capability Exchange procedure is finalized.
 It defines the security capability that is mutually agreed and effective for both the cSEPP and the pSEPP.

 Roaming Hub: A type of Roaming Intermediary that provides a set of services to client PLMNs to facilitate the deployment and the operation of roaming and interworking services; as defined by GSMA (see clause 3.1 of 3GPP TS 33.501 [6]).